 Football as a sport has modernised by an incredible amount over the past few decades.
-From players becoming more professional away from the pitch to the introduction of one alien-like technology in the form of VAR and semi-automated offsides.
+From players becoming more professional away from the pitch to the introduction of VAR and semi-automated offsides.

 That being said, the price of such pies has risen quite considerably over the years, and as a result, they aren't always the cheap and cheerful hearty snack they once were – in fact, that is rarely the case these days.